 Addiction To Adderall

-Adderall is an addictive prescription Stimulant with effects similar to Meth.
+Adderall is an addictive prescription stimulant with effects similar to meth.
 Because of its potency and accessibility, the risk of Adderall addiction and abuse is high.

 Although not everyone who uses Adderall will develop an addiction, people regularly taking Adderall at unprescribed doses are at an elevated risk of becoming addicted.